top of page

 In the article below, we’ll answer all these questions and more.
 With the help of this guide, you should have a better understanding of what it means when your dog has diarrhea, what could be causing it, and when you need to treat it like an emergency as well.
 Read on to find out more.

-Listed below are the main causes for this condition:
+Listed below are the main reasons why dogs get diarrhea:

 One of the most common causes of diarrhea in dogs is a change in diet.
 If your dog’s food has been suddenly changed to a new flavor or brand without weaning her off of the first one, or if you’ve started giving her new types of treats, these could be the causes of her diarrhea.
 This type of diarrhea usually clears up quickly.